cronuspaas/cronusdocs/docs/cronusmaster/oneclick_command.rst

 **Smart template parameters**

-The following smart template parameters can be used in oneclick launch that allows oneclick launch more adaptive for changes
+The following smart template parameters can be used in oneclick launch to allow greater degree of reusability

-* <cmExternalIp>: reference public IP of the cronus master
+* <cmExternalIp>: reference public IP of the cronus master, value defined in cronusmaster config file
-* <cmInternalIp>: reference private IP of the cronus master
+* <cmInternalIp>: reference private IP of the cronus master, value defined in cronusmaster config file
 * <service-.*.platform.cronus.latest>: reference latest uploaded package for a service, for example <pyserver-.*.all.cronus.latest> is the latest version of the pyserver package, <pyserver-1.*.all.cronus.latest> is the latest version of 1.x.y of the pyserver package

-With smart template parameters, one can create an oneclick launch to deploy latest application package to a group of nodes, agent on the nodes will download the application package from cronusmaster within the same private network.
+With smart template parameters, one can create an oneclick launch to deploy latest application package to a group of nodes, without having to change anything in the oneclick launch.

 **Run oneclick**

-Run from "oneclick launch" tab with a single click, or one API call, will redirect to command job log page upon successful launch.
+Run from "oneclick launch" tab with a single click, or one API call, redirect to command job log page upon successful launch.